wp-plugins/orderstorm-wordpress-e-commerce-custom/readme.txt

 == Changelog ==

+= 0.5.5 [2012.07.07] =
+* Changed CSS so Product pages can now use the product name as the WordPress page title
+* Added CSS for the color picker for product options
+* Fixed CSS comments syntax
 = 0.5.4 [2012.06.09] =
 * Changed CSS to facilitate style inheritance from the selected theme = 0.5.3.2 [2012.05.07] =